History

-Martin Luther Chapel has a long legacy of community with East Lansing residents and Michigan State University students.
+Martin Luther Chapel has a long legacy in the East Lansing community with residents and Michigan State University students.
 Visit our chapel, and become a part of our history.

 Our History

 In 1942, Rev. Woldt helped form Alpha Omicron Chapter of Gamma Delta, an international association of Lutheran college and university students.
-On Sunday evenings, an evening meal was provided, followed by a discussion period, and closed with a vespers service.
-The Sunday Supper is still a tradition today at Martin Luther Chapel.
+On Sunday evenings, a meal was provided, followed by a discussion period, and closed with a vespers service.
+The Sunday meal is still a tradition today at Martin Luther Chapel.
 Two of the first three Gamma Delta presidents attended Concordia Seminary to study for the ministry.
-The sending and support of students in ministry is another tradition still held today at Martin Luther Chapel.
 Due to a growing student population, the need for a student center and chapel materialized.
-The students, pastors, synod officials, and the local student center committee representing the English District of the Missouri Synod conducted the search for a suitable location.
-On August 1, 1954, the English District Mission Board purchased the property at 444 Abbot Road, East Lansing.
+A committee of students, pastors and synod officials of the English District of the Missouri Synod conducted the search for a suitable location.
+On August 1, 1954, the English District Mission Board purchased the property at 444 Abbott Road, East Lansing.
 This house, formerly All Saints Episcopal Church, and later served as a parsonage, became the first and long awaited Martin Luther Chapel and Student Center.
 During the summer of 1954, three large groups of students spent three weekends cleaning, fixing, and painting the house.
-On October 3, 1954, Martin Luther Chapel and Student Center was formally dedicated with the Rev. Scheips, student pastor at the University of Michigan, as the guest speaker.
-Vicar William Woldt, son of Rev. Enno Woldt, the student pastor from Christ Lutheran at this time, was chosen to assist his father in parish and student work.
-He and his wife moved into the apartment in the house in the fall of 1954 and remained for one year.
-The first eight male students to act as caretakers also moved into their quarters on the third floor in the fall of 1954.
-On May 9, 1954, a Student Center Guild was organized to keep the center’s furnishings in order and repair.
+On October 3, 1954, Martin Luther Chapel and Student Center was formally dedicated with guest speaker the Rev. Scheips, student pastor at the University of Michigan.
+Vicar William Woldt, son of Rev. Enno Woldt, student pastor at Christ Lutheran was chosen to assist in parish and student work.
+He and his wife moved into the apartment that fall.
+The first eight students to act as caretakers also moved into the third floor.

 In the fall of 1959, the students received their second full time pastor, the Rev. William Britton, who had previously served as student pastor at Kansas University.
 In the summer of 1960 the English District of the Lutheran Church voted to provide the MSU students with a better facility.
 Thus began the exciting time of planning and then, construction of a new facility to replace the house on Abbot Road, the Martin Luther Chapel and Student Center.
 The house that had served as Martin Luther Chapel and Student Center was razed, and on the same piece of land, a church was built.
 The cornerstone was placed in October, 1963.
 One year later, the dedication service for the completed building took place.
 The shingles of this stave church, which is mostly roof at a very steep incline, were all cut and placed by the hands of one man with only two tools.
 All the bricks were hand made.
 During the time of construction, the Michigan State University chapel was used for worship services.
 Rev. Theodore Bundenthal served as Pastor from 1961-1967.
 During his time there, the new building was constructed and dedicated.
 Rev. David Kruse began his ministry in 1967.
 He continued to expand the ministry primarily by involving the community in a larger role in the ministry.
 In the late 1970’s, he replaced the “big green school bus,” which had been used to transport students, with a van.